How Do I Use Wirecast to Broadcast My Screen with Microphone Audio?

 What is Video Encoding?

 Before we dive into the ins and outs of using Wirecast to capture audio, we’re going to briefly discuss encoding.
-Encoding is a process used to convert the RAW video files captured by a camera into digital files suitable for live streaming on your website over the internet.
+Live stream encoding is a process used to convert the RAW video files captured by a camera into digital files suitable for live streaming on your website over the internet.
 Wirecast is an example of a software encoder that is used for live streaming.
 This means that the encoder feeds digital video files to the streaming platform in real-time.

 Required Encoder Settings